-Biometrics has made its way into US passports almost a decade ago, and has now been sprouting up beyond that in US airports.
+Biometrics made its way into US passports almost a decade ago and have now been integrated into US airports.
 Currently, only 15 airports in the US have begun experimenting with biometrics such as ATL, BOS, JFK, LAX, DEN, and IAH for travelers going through customs.
 Moreover, these airports are working in conjunction with major airlines like Delta, Lufthansa, and British Airways to establish a fast and easy boarding system that would also require a simple scan of the face and quick photo to proceed to the plane.

 Airports in Australia and UAE have already implemented the biometric system, as well as several in Europe.
 In five years, we should see most (if not all) airports in the US use biometrics as the main source of identifying travelers coming in and out.